-MEET YOUR HOSTS: In 1994 we moved back to South Africa after a 13 year stay in Namibia.
-We bought Fairview and took up the challenge to restore this historic George landmark – always bearing in mind that the challenge in restoring and maintaining any old building remains staying true to the authenticity of the structure.
+In 1994 we moved from Namibia to a town called George on the Garden Route in South Africa – we found this wonderful property, first registered in 1861.
+The place was much neglected, but I undertook to start a guest house, so that the house could at least pay for its own upkeep after the restoration.
+We embraced the challenge to restore this historic George landmark – always bearing in mind that the challenge in restoring and maintaining any old building remains staying true to the authenticity of the structure.
 We are so thankful that the grounds remained large enough to give the house a garden it deserves too.

 I am assisted in the running of the guest house by Elize, who apart from her passion for languages, also enjoys dabbling in the creative arts of writing and acting.
 Her career path lead her from teaching to the theater and later into the field of tourism.
 Entering the hospitality industry was a natural progression.